muratk5n/thirdwave/en/README.md

 See [doc](https://www.thebalancemoney.com/vietnam-war-facts-definition-costs-and-timeline-4154921)
 here.
 I took data below from it, shifted source vars one year ahead to see causal effects better.
-Correlation shown below,

 ```python
 import pandas as pd, io